Transfrontier shipment of waste

 If you are submitting an application for notification to export hazardous waste or waste destined for recovery wastes, we strongly recommend you contact us by emailing Transfrontier@sepa.org.uk in the first instance.

 Applicants can now contact the team directly on Transfrontier@sepa.org.uk to notify SEPA of urgent applications.
-Please be aware the processing of applications is taking longer than normal.
+As it is currently taking longer than normal to process applications, please ensure that you submit applications at the earliest opportunity to allow sufficient time for the application to be properly considered and processed.

 We are prioritising applications based on scale and proximity of environmental, financial and contractual impacts that delays in processing the applications would result in.